protesilaos/dotfiles/README.md

 The major difference between the present unstable state and the one in PDFD is that now I am making changes to accommodate Emacs.
 Before that I was using Tmux+Vim together with other standalone CLI programs.
+There also are some refinements on the scripts I have written and the general shell or desktop environment.

 PDFD will only offer guidance about the latest stable state of my dotfiles.
 The code has been forked from this repository and is